sgharms/manager-readme/manager_readme.md

 ### Diversity

 I believe my team must be ideologically, culturally, gender identity, religious identity, etc. diverse.
-If you feel identity is not respected by me, _I_ need to fix it.
-If your identity is not respected by our team, _we_ need to fix it.
+If you feel your identity is not respected by me, _I_ need to fix it.
+If your identity is not respected by our team, _I_ need to guide the team in fixing it.
 This is not negotiable.

 <a name="systems"></a>